xTnK/undiscord/README.md

 # undiscord
-Undiscord - Delete all messages in a Discord server / channel or DM (Easy and fast) Bulk delete
+Delete all messages in a Discord server / channel or DM - Easy and fast bulk delete

+Tampermonkey script based on my needs

 Based on https://github.com/victornpb/undiscord
-Tampermonkey script updated to my needs